Generic Name: sulfacetamide (SUL-fa-SEET-a-mide)

 Brand Name: Bleph-10

-Bleph-10 drops is used for:
+Bleph-10 drops are used for:

 Treating eye infections caused by certain bacteria.